 RAKUYO (落葉) is a Japanese word that translates to 'deciduous, fallen leaves'.

-Andrew Robson is an emerging deciduous artist in the American bonsai community.
-He recently completed a 3 year apprenticeship with Michael Hagedorn, after graduating from Yale University.
+Andrew Robson is a deciduous artist in the American bonsai community.
+He completed a 3 year apprenticeship with Michael Hagedorn, after graduating from Yale University.
 Andrew also studied shohin bonsai display with Daisaku Nomoto, an award-winning Japanese shohin master and judge at Gafu-ten.
 Andrew is the President of the Bonsai Society of Portland, the largest bonsai club in the United States.
 Additionally, he serves as a member of the Portland Bonsai Village, and has previously served as a board member of the American Bonsai Society.
-He regulary exhibits work at the Portland Japanese Garden, and lectures at the garden's Japanese Arts Learning Center.
+He regularly exhibits work at the Portland Japanese Garden, and lectures at the garden's Japanese Arts Learning Center.
 Andrew is a host of the Bonsai Wire Podcast and regularly creates new episodes with the other hosts and prominent figures in the bonsai community.
 Andrew resides at his recently constructed garden RAKUYO-en with his golden retriever Bailey, where he teaches and shares the art of deciduous bonsai.

 M.M. - Yale University

 Bonsai Apprenticeship - Crataegus Bonsai / Michael Hagedorn

 Jeffrey Robson is Andrew's father and the garden manager at Rakuyo-en.
 He has served as President of the Bonsai Society of Greater St. Louis and Secretary of the Bonsai Society of Portland.
 He has a passion for sharing the art of bonsai, and gives tours of the garden to weekly visitors from around the world.
 He has a passion for shohin bonsai and is a caretaker of the garden when Andrew is away on work travel.

 Garden Dog - Bailey